-We are pleased to say that Bramhope Campsite is now open at Amber status for use by small groups in accordance with the Scouts Coronavirus guidelines.
+We are pleased to say that Bramhope Campsite is now open at Amber status for use by groups in accordance with the site Risk Assessment which includes COVID-19 guidelines.

-Operational guidelines and risk assessment are available below;
+Operational guidelines and risk assessment are available via the links below:

 Bookings are now being taken via firstname.lastname@example.org

-Before attempting to make a booking please make sure that your risk assessment has been approved by your line manager using the HQ method.
+Before attempting to make a booking please make sure that you have your own risk assessment , this should be in harmony with the site’s risk assessment.

 Any queries please do not hesitate to contact John Smallwood on 07973 654437 or email email@example.com

 With five independent fields for camping, and three accommondation blocks, we suit groups of any size.
 Whether you want to sleep beneath the stars, finish your expedition, or have an amazing Beaver camp, Bramhope will have the perfect option, and the fantastic team to ensure that your experience is never forgotten!

 We boast excellent facilities including a newly refurbished modern shower block, a purpose built climbing tower, and a traditional campfire circle.